Updated on September 11, 2025.

 How are tapeworm infections treated?

-See your doctor if you think you’re infected.
-You may need stool tests, an X-ray or other tests.
-If you are indeed infected, your doctor will probably prescribe a medication called praziquantel to treat it.
+See a healthcare provider (HCP) if you think you’re infected.
+You may need stool tests, an X-ray, or other tests.
+If you are indeed infected, your HCP will likely prescribe a medication called praziquantel to treat it.

 Can an infected dog or cat spread the infection?